-The French Riviera is one of the most beautiful places in Europe.
+The French Riviera is one of the most beautiful places that France is known for.
 It is renowned worldwide for its beautiful beaches, weather, food, and overall ambiance.
 Nice, in particular, is now my favorite city in Europe as it is a perfect blend of urban and coastal.
 Its buildings are similar to those you find in Paris, yet it has a more laid-back vibe which comes from being by the sea.
 I spent 10 days exploring various cities in the French Riviera, and have compiled this guide with must-see towns, ideas for day trips from Nice, best hotels for different needs, and some traditional foods to try.

 Where to stay in French Riviera